VraiHack/Offensive-Hardware-Security/README.md

 -------------------------------------------------------------------------------------------------------------------------------
 The main objectives from this bibliographic search are:
 * First, having full image on the hardware security attacks (no cover for counter-measures) by presenting them without complexity.
-* And second, to demonstrate the importance of these attack on our daily life.
+* And second, to demonstrate the importance of these attack by examples.

 ### Topics will be covered in this research
 -------------------------------------------------------------------------------------------------------------------------------